Monday, March 25, 2013

 Then, just as she had begun to question her own sanity, Kate met two attractive men, both of whom offered their help - and their love.
 Caught in a terrifying web of deception and betrayal, she soon realized that one of these men was actually involved int he cruel plot - and that her own life was in mortal danger.

 I really want Kate's job.
 She works for an agency that calls her up, and lets her know of odd jobs that fits her personality.
 Most of the time it's to do someones shopping for them, to help pick out a birthday gift, or even to just sit and read with the client.
 If such agencies still exist, I need to find one soon.
 And then she gets a call to travel to Rome, pick up a young girl, and bring her to her mother in Paris.
-She gets to ravel by train, someone I still want to do, and just enjoy herself.
+She gets to travel by train, something I still want to do, and just enjoy herself.
 I'm still so jealous of her at this point in time.

 At first it seems like things are improving when she meets an attractive young man who seems to take her mind of her longtime boyfriend back home.
 But when she goes to wake the girl the next morning, the girl is gone and another, from a tour group, is in her place.
 Nobody else ever saw the girl, so once a few minutes pass, and the girl is found to be nowhere on the train, people start to think she may be a bit wacky.
 The young man she met, who may not be as innocent as he first appeared, seems to believe her, but Kate can tell he has his doubts.

 When she contacts her employer back in London, she is eventually told that the father boarded the train and took her off.
 But something just doesn't sit right with Kate and she is determined to make sure the little girl is okay, no matter what anyone else says.
-Her investigation takes her back to London, when dead bodies start piling up, and others just seem to disappear.
-She feels like she is being watched, that someone is stalking her, but nobody will taker her seriously.
+Her investigation takes her back to London, where dead bodies start piling up, and others just seem to disappear.
+She feels like she is being watched, that someone is stalking her, but nobody will take her seriously.

 In desperation, she travels back to Paris and Rome to see what the hell is going on, and before it's done, three different men will be in her life, one of whom wants to kill her.
-She will have to figure out the truth, who is behind the girls disappearance, what crimes are being committed through the girl, and who is behind the attempts to make her look and feel like a loon.
+She will have to figure out the truth; who is behind the girl's disappearance, what crimes are being committed through the girl, and who is behind the attempts to make her look and feel like a loon.

-Once Kate gets over doubting herself, I start to get jealous of her again.
+Once Kate got over doubting herself, I started to get jealous of her again.
 She gets to travel all over Europe, not under the best of circumstances, but still, it's travel.
 She meets interesting people.
 That fact that some of them end up dead, and that others are tyring to either kill or scare her, doesn't seem to matter that much to me, I'm still jealous.
 If anything, the danger she is in, the adrenaline that must have been pumping nonstop, makes her journey all that much more appealing to me.
 I want to do what she is doing.
 Alas, I'm not sure I will ever get to have such an adventure, so I will have to continue reading about them.